-To start have the young people think about the identifying words.
-Think about what words describe them internally and if they are happy to say that word out loud to the group or write it down and show the group.
+To start, have the participants think about the identifying words below.
+Using the first letter of their preferred name, have them think about what word(s) best describe their feelings about themselves today and why this is.
+Check whether they are happy to share that word out loud with the group or write it down and show others.